-For those of you who didn’t know, I spend most of my days working as a Bra Specialist at a Canadian lingerie retailer.
-Although it isn’t what I intend to do for the rest of my life, it has taught me some incredible life lessons and skills.
-Amoung those things, are the controversies and issues with the word “nude.”
+I spend 40 hours a week working as a Bra Specialist at a Canadian lingerie retailer.
+Although, it isn’t what I intend to do for the rest of my life, it has taught me some incredible life lessons and skills.
+Amoung them are the controversies and issues with the word “nude.”

-Now, when I started working at my store I thought of the word “nude” as a synonym for the word “beige,” but I quickly realized, thanks to the group of multi-racial girls I work with and classes in Social Change, that that isn’t, at all, the case.
+In the beginning, I thought of the word “nude” as a synonym for the word “beige,” though soon I quickly realized— thanks to the group of multi-racial girls I work with—that that isn’t, at all, the case.
 As of a matter of fact, the word “nude” is used synonymously with the word “beige” because beige just so happens to be the colour of the bras (or underwear and under-garments) that one group of people can identify with as “nude.”

-Now, I must say that it might be difficult for this group of people who identify the colour beige as nude to understand why its interchangeability is problematic.
-This article is in no way accusatory, it is simply a source for insight and an explanation as to why this calling is insensitive.
-“Nude” is synonymous with “naked body;” so for a beige bra to be called “nude” essentially categorizes the word “naked body” (which everyone has) as the colour “beige”—and not everyone has a beige naked body.
-So, its insensitive because you’re essentially eliminating various races and colours of bodies from by grouping nude with beige.
+Now, it might be difficult for people who identify the colour beige as nude to understand why its interchangeability is problematic.
+Worry not!
+In a few short paragraphs I will explain why this calling can be insensitive.
+“Nude” is synonymous with “naked body,” so for a beige bra to be called “nude” essentially categorizes the word “naked body” (which everyone has) as the colour “beige”—and not everyone has a beige naked body.
+So, it’s insensitive because you’re essentially eliminating various races and colours of bodies by grouping nude with beige.

-I’m not saying you can’t use the word “nude” at all, its perfectly fine if it follows the word “my.”
+I’m not saying you can’t use the word “nude” at all, it’s perfectly fine if it follows the word “my.”
 This personalizes the colour, instead of creating the groups “non-nude” and “nude.”
 When buying lipstick, I always keep in mind that my nude shade is unlike anyone else’s.
 But that’s the great thing about lipstick: they are so many shades.
 At work, I’ve even been told that a “nude” item isn’t the exact replica of anyone’s skin colour “so this shouldn’t be such a big deal.”
-So evidently the item shouldn’t be called “nude” at all, because if it isn’t an exact copy of everyone’s skin colour then it isn’t “nude.”
+So if it isn’t an exact copy of everyone’s skin colour then it isn’t “nude.”

 In short, “nude” and “beige” are not the same colour.
 The word “nude” is relative, while the word beige is specific.
 The beige bras at my work do not match my skin colour and I find it incredibly insensitive when customers use the word “nude” in conversation.
 It’s very much like Crayola Crayons’ old, discontinued, crayon colour called “skin tone:” I don’t want my child or anyone else’s to reach for the colour “skin tone,” when drawing a picture of their family, and find that it isn’t their skin tone at all.
 Skin is an incredibly unique and beautiful organ, and it shouldn’t be belittled by generalizing words like “nude.”